clulab/gentlenlp/docs/text.md

 Latest draft, December 15, 2024: [<img src="images/book-img.png" width="100">](book/gentlenlp-book-12152024.pdf)

-See the Errata page for corrections to the text and code made after the camera ready.
+See the Errata page for corrections to the text and code made after the print version.

 # Changes